Dick Tracy by Mike Curtis and Charles Ettinger for September 30, 2009

 7. Ddco2bcu0aaz6ig

-Elexia almost 15 years ago
+Elexia about 15 years ago

 See, here in the right column it says ‘Dick Tracy, now written and illustrated by Dick Locher, continues to be relevant as he combines old-fashioned values with 21st century innovation’.
 I am a fan of Dick Tracy for years and I’ve been collecting the original volume reprints, since they first came out.
 I even have the Collins Case Files and three DT novels.
 When I found out DT was still being written, I was thrilled - until I started reading it.